 Cannes is small enough to go most places on foot.
 Throw on your sandals and head for the waterfront to swim, stroll, sip rosé, people-watch or window shop.
 Cruising the Promenade de la Croisette that wraps around the glorious bay is a pastime in itself.

-Finally, relax in style with a cocktail or Perrier at Le 360 Degrees, the rooftop bar of the splendid Raddison Blu Hotel, which offers panoramic views of the entire town.
+Finally, relax in style with a cocktail or Perrier at Le 360 Degrees — the rooftop bar of the splendid Raddison Blu Hotel.
+It offers panoramic views of the entire city.

 Do you have any tips for top things to see and do in Cannes?
 We would love to hear from you.
 Please leave us a comment.

 Ruby Boukabou is a travel, culture and food writer based between Europe and Australia.
 She has written for The Age, The Australian, Qantas, Issimo, The Diplomat, Paris Voice and Inside Film.
 She has also produced culture and travel stories for the ABC, SBS and Screen Australia.
 When Ruby’s not writing, she is probably tap dancing.
 She is a founding member of the Paris Tap Crew (which produces the monthly Paris Tap Jam) and a member of jazz/world music group Le Shuffle Project.